Gaius-Augustus/GALBA/README.md

 :warning: As Figure c demonstrates, BRAKER2 (<https://github.com/Gaius-Augustus/BRAKER>) generates more accurate results than GALBA in fruit fly.
 We have computed similar results for *Arabidopsis thaliana* and *Caenorhabditis elegans*.
 Therefore, we generally recommend that you use BRAKER instead of GALBA!

 There may be some special cases where GALBA obtains better results than BRAKER.
-For example, if you observe a "split gene" problem with BRAKER, and if you have a proteins of a very close relative at hand, then GALBA may improve over BRAKER.
+For example, if you observe a "split gene" problem with BRAKER, and if you have proteins of a very close relative at hand, then GALBA may improve over BRAKER.
 Also, if you miss genes that are known in relatives of your species of interest in a BRAKER output, it might be worth trying GALBA and combining the resulting gene set and hintsfile with TSEBRA with a BRAKER output.

 Bug reporting
 =============